freeplane/docs/src/docs/ai/ai-chat-workflows.md

 This page focuses on practical ways to get useful results from AI in everyday map work.

+## Benefits and risks

+Benefits:

+- workflow patterns can make repeated map tasks faster and more consistent,
+- profiles and prompts reduce repeated setup work.

+Risks:

+- AI suggestions can still be wrong,
+- hidden prompt runs reduce visibility,
+- tool-call summaries help review what happened, but they do not prove that the result is correct or safe.

 ## Use profiles and prompts for repeatable work

 - Use `Manage profiles` when you want reusable chat behavior across many